Nexceris’ LEVER Process Advances Commercialization and Improves Collaboration

 LEVER In Action:

-We applied our LEVER process of: Learning, Estimating, Validating, Enhancing, and providing Reporting.
+We applied our LEVER process of: Learning, Estimating, Validating, Enhancing, and providing Results.
 This process allows us to create a technology transfer to production for this prominent SOFC developer.
 See how we collaborated below:

 The team learned the most important customer requirement – exceptional quality protection of the metallic interconnect used in their solid oxide fuel cell (SOFC) stacks.
 During early prototyping and initial proof-of-concept stage, it was critical that Nexceris understood the specific concerns of our partner.
 These included identifying a coating solution that could satisfy our partner’s technical requirements, including low area-specific resistance, effective oxidation and chromium volatility resistance, and long-term stability under high-temperature conditions.